 The team will see Martina Basile and Francesca Noemi Linari in the all-around.
 Both are generally great on beam, with Linari also putting up some decent numbers on floor while Basile is one of the better vaulters with a big Yurchenko 1.5 that should help them out a bit.
 Rounding them out are Maria Vittoria Cocciolo on all but bars and Sara Berardinelli on bars and beam.
 Cocciolo has generally been consistent on her three events this season, while Berardinelli could be a bit of a question mark.
 She’s made event finals on both of her events internationally in the past, but is most famous for her dangerous Tkachev falls and her coach’s quick reflexes.

-I think these six are the most likely to finish within the top eight, and then my favorites for filling out the next two spots are the Czech Republic and Ukraine…yes, over generally strong western European teams like Germany, Belgium, and the Netherlands.
+I think these six are the most likely to finish at the top of the field, and I’d love to see the Czech Republic and Ukraine break into the top 10, though it’ll be difficult to upset the generally strong western European teams like Germany, Belgium, and the Netherlands.
 I’ve raved about the Czech team a good deal this spring, but if you haven’t seen my squealing yet, you should know that all five members of this squad – Aneta Holasova, Lucie Jirikova, Kristyna Brabcova, and the twins Adela and Vendula Merkova – train at the Bohemians club in Prague.
 All but Brabcova will turn senior next year, and as they grow within the sport, they all have so much potential to help turn things around for the Czech program.

 Overall, the girls are incredibly consistent and have some super difficult work in their repertoires.
 They’ve competed a few times over the past couple of months with great results, especially for Holasova, who is a fantastic all-arounder and could absolutely threaten the podium in Bern.
 She’s a powerful kid with a huge beam set, an FTY, and big skills on floor, and she seems to somehow get better with every performance.
 The Merkova twins will also compete the all-around in Bern, with beam a great event for both while Adela tends to do well on floor and Vendula is generally the team’s best on bars.
 Jirikova will compete vault and bars while Brabcova will compete beam and floor, with both capable of strong work if they hit.